 Sicilian pickled olives are easy to prepare.
 After washing the olives and eliminating those not perfectly intact, you simply have to put the water and salt in a pot , add a small piece of lemon zest and bring to the boil.
 This will melt the salt perfectly.
 Let the water and salt solution cool completely before using it.

 As the brine cools, sterilized the jars: boil them, along with the lids, in a large pot for 30 minutes.
 Then, put them on a clean cloth to dry.

-Place in each jar a little’ olives, add one or two cloves of garlic with the peel and a couple of chillies (Calabrian pickled olives, very similar to the Sicilian ones, abounds with chilli).
+Place a few olives in each jar, add one or two cloves of garlic with the peel and a couple of chillies (Calabrian pickled olives, very similar to the Sicilian ones, abounds with chilli).
 Complete with the rest of the olives.
 The olives must reach almost the edge of the jar.
 If you want, you can also add a few bay leaves or a piece of lemon zest to taste.

 At this point the only ingredient you need is time: the olives will be ready in about 5-6 months: during this time, they will lose the bitter note while keeping the vegetable one.
 Pickled olives are preserved for a long time, even a year, so don't worry if you've prepared plenty of it.
 Serve them on the table with appetizers, how to tease with appetizers, along with roast meat in the Sardinian way and use it to cook.
-You'll see that next year you'll prepare even more.
+You will see that next year you will prepare even more.
 Bon appétit!